| Home > Minnesota Bankruptcy |

 Based on income, free bankruptcy advice and representation may also be obtained from the following organizations: See the Minnesota Legal Services Coalition's website for a list of organizations that provide legal services to low income clients in Minnesota.

-If you are concerned about the representation provided to you by an Minnesota bankruptcy attorney, contact the Minnesota Office of Lawyers Professional Responsibility Board.
+If you are concerned about the representation provided to you

 Return to Top